 Services include regularly scheduled workshops on résumé and cover letter writing, job search skills and interviewing.
 Additionally, students can sharpen their job search skills by viewing the office's comprehensive video library.
-The office offers a 24- hour Job Line (647-9024) listing full-and part-time positions.
+The office offers a 24-hour Job Line (647-9024) listing full- and part-time positions.
 Other services include information on summer employment/internship information, alumni career panels, and on-campus recruiting.

-Child Development Center (647-6075 or 647-6156)
+Child Development Center (647-6075)

-The Child Development Center is open 7:45 a.m.-4 p.m. daily throughout the fall and spring semesters and operates on the same schedule as the College.
+The Child Development Center is open 7:45 a.m.-4 p.m., Monday through Thursday and 7:45 a.m.-12 noon on Friday throughout the fall and spring semesters and operates on the same schedule as the College.
 The experienced, professional staff provides a model preschool program in a warm, safe, supportive atmosphere.
 Some students in MCTC's Early Childhood Education, Developmental Disabilities, and Human Services Programs serve their internships in the Center with the guidance and support of the staff.

-Children two years and nine months in September through five years of age are eligible to attend, with priority given to children of MCTC students (children of community residents may register when space is available).
+Children two years and nine months in September through five years of age are eligible to attend, with priority given to children of MCTC students.
+Children of community residents may register when space is available.
 Children may be registered for two, three or five half or full days to accommodate parents' school or work schedules.
-Parents should enroll their children as soon as possible in the office of the director, since space is limited.
+Parents should enroll their children as early as possible in the office of the director, since space is limited.
 Registration for spring is in December; for the fall in May.
 A limited amount of financial assistance is available to eligible MCTC students.

-The nursery school/day care center is designed to stimulate and challenge curious, creative preschoolers.
+The pre-school program is designed to stimulate and challenge curious, creative preschoolers.
 The environment is carefully prepared with a wide variety of activities, both group and individual.
-These include art, music, cooking and nutrition education, natural science, creative movement, outdoor physical education, story-telling, and the development of specific learning skills.
+These include art, music, cooking and nutrition education, natural science, creative movement, outdoor play, story-telling, and the development of specific learning skills.